In this article:

 · UL NEMA 4X Rated & Certified

-Avoiding surface corrosion on even the best grades of stainless steel
+How is surface corrosion avoided on even the best grades of stainless steel ?

-Even when utilising the highest grade of stainless steel, there is another very important factor that affects the final performance of any grade of the stainless product.
-Lack of care when preparing the surface can make even the best grades of stainless steel appear to be rusting.
-This can be seen in the image below.
+Even when utilising the highest grade of stainless steel, a lack of care when preparing the surface can make even the best grades of stainless steel appear to be rusting.

-The adage “an ounce of prevention is worth a pound of cure” applies in this issue.
-Special care can be taken by the fabricator to ensure tools and sanding belts used on stainless steel are not used on any other metals.
+The fabricator should to ensure that tools and sanding belts used on stainless steel, are not used on any other metals.

-Which grade of stainless steel most popular for industrial applications?
+Which grade of stainless steel is most popular for industrial applications?